 What we have now is the shell of a house, protected from the weather but unfinished on the inside—no interior walls, no plumbing, no heat, the studs and rafters still exposed.
 The winter that we once dreamed of spending out there—the rock outcrops and fir trees blanketed with snow, warmth radiating from the wood stove, a herd of elk passing through our valley—never came to be.
 Perhaps some day, for our daughter, it will.

 Between our apartment in town and our house in the mountains there are sixty-two miles of highway and fourteen miles of dirt road.
 One time when we drove out there last summer, we found that the house had been broken into.
-The three outside doors are all handmade; we built them in 1985 out of cedar siding, with plywood cores for rigidity.
-They’re 2½” thick, with old-style handles and deadbolt locks.
+The three outside doors are all handmade; we designed and built them in 1985 using cedar siding, with ¾” plywood cores for rigidity.
+They’re 2½” thick, with deadbolt locks and old-style handles and hinges.
 To build and fit each one—including the hardware, the jambs, and the oak threshold—took us a full week.
 To bust one of them up—the deadbolt bent, the jamb badly split—took someone maybe a minute.
 It felt like the world’s way of showing its disdain for our efforts.